nchung22/hookrace-blog-platformer/README.md

 ##### Objective 5: The Tilemap

+New Programming Concepts:
+* Reading a File

+Steps:

 1. Get the path of the tilemap file from the Resources object
 2. Open the file of the tilemap file for reading
 3. Read through each line